canonical/launchpad-manual/how-to/launchpad-api-docs.rst

     $ make apidoc

-The command above is responsible for calling the ``utilities/create-lp-wadl-and-apidoc.py`` script and generate the related documentation using the ``lp.services.webservice.wadl`` module utilities.
+The command above is responsible for calling the ``utilities/create-lp-wadl-and-apidoc.py`` script and generating the related documentation using the ``lp.services.webservice.wadl`` module utilities.

 This script will create the related ``wadl`` file and then it will translated to